Contact Info

 An Assistant in Instruction (AI) is a PhD student who is directly engaged in the organization, instruction, and/or support of a semester-long course primarily taught by a faculty member.
 An AI receives mentorship from a faculty member related to best practices in classroom engagement, instruction in the field, interpersonal engagement, and other relevant skills.
 Students and mentors complete a mentorship plan prior to the start of each AI experience.
 To complete each AI assignment and to ensure that it applies toward their degree requirements, students must register for the appropriate course number for each semester of engagement.
 Refer to the "Required Pathways for Completion" section below for course numbers and details.

-Units assigned to AIs will vary from 5 to 10 up to 15 to 20, depending on what students do in the course to which they are assigned.
+Units assigned to AIs will be either 10 or 15, depending on what students do in the course to which they are assigned.

 - 10 units: The AI observes 3 hours a week for 14 weeks, during which time the AI confers with the instructor of record about the syllabus and class goals, keeps office hours, assists students with papers, assists with group work in class, and leads at least two discussions or gives two lectures (or a combination thereof).